 Add to this scenario the prospect of living out of boxes for a while (there’s no time to put things away, and life is hectic anyway).

-And at some level, we also recognize that wherever and however things land in the home on moving day, they will remain for the next three years or so.
+At some level, we also recognize that wherever and however things land in the home on that moving day, they will remain for the next three years or so.

 Things might quickly improve if we engage some help, like a professional organizer, designer services, cleaning personnel, and such.
 The new home will probably thrill us again soon.
 And this better happens soon.
 A home is one of the most important investments we will ever make.
 So, we should care how we feel about it.